 Symmetra Connect provides a fresh perspective on how to leverage diversity, cultivate a high performing culture and keep informed on cutting edge ideas at the nexus of leadership, psychology, technology and workplace culture.

-in either the Sydney CBD, Melbourne CBD, Perth CBD or Central London
+in either the Sydney CBD or Melbourne CBD

 The great skill of an inclusive leader is ensuring that everyone in a team shares their knowledge and perspectives.
 But enterprise inclusion means ensuring diversity of thinking can cross boundaries and barriers that naturally exist in any large organisation.
 It is impossible to do away with siloes altogether, but by developing your boundary spanning and network leadership ability, you can unleash an entirely new level of functional and geographic diversity across your company to deliver incredible results for your customers.